incubateur-ademe/nosgestesclimat/INTERNATIONAL.en.md

 `data/i18n/models`

 > **Note**
-> You should know that those files contains calculation rules (in yaml format) which are linked to the french model
+> Those files contains calculation rules (in yaml format) which are linked to the french model (available in the
-> (available in the `data` directory)
+> `/data/` directory).

 ### Your model is not yet supported in NGC ?